hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/lectures_and_discourses/180_the_story_of_jada_bharata.md

 grew up, was strong and healthy, but would not speak a word, and lived as one inert and insane, for fear of getting mixed up with worldly affairs.
-His thoughts were always on the Infinite, and he lived only to wear out his past Prârabdha Karma.
+His thoughts were always on the Infinite, and he lived only to wear out his past Prārabdha Karma.
 In course of time the father died, and the sons divided the property among themselves; and thinking that the youngest was a dumb, good-for-nothing man, they seized his share.
 Their charity, however, extended only so far as to give him enough food